regalk13/uno-rs/README.md

-# uno-rs
+# UNO Rs

-Uno online game using rust with yew and actix.
+UNO online game using rust with yew and actix.